mmtmn/zero-player-meta-relational-universe/README.md

 3. ./zero-player-meta-relational-least-principle-action.cu

-video is in 480p due to github's constrains of 10mb sized videos
+video is in 480p and has a 15s duration due to github's constrains of 10mb sized videos.